 Book Discussion Groups

-Hutchinson Public Library will offer a four-part book discussion series September through December exploring the theme “Before the Civil War.”
+Hutchinson Public Library will offer a four-part, monthly book discussion series starting the second Thursday in March, thematically exploring “The Civil War.”

 The stories of all Kansans depend on people willing to listen to one another — to engage in difficult conversations about our past, the complexities we face today, and the future we can create together.
 Democracy demands wisdom and vision from its citizens and only the humanities provide a way to gain both.

 Together with our partners and supporters, we inspire all Kansans to draw on history, literature, ethics, and culture to enrich their lives and serve the communities and state we all proudly call home.
 For more information about HK, visit www.humanitieskansas.org .

 The Mystery Mavens Book Discussion Group meets at the library on the 4th Tuesday of each month at 6:00 pm in the Auditorium.
 Meetings are informal and usually last about one hour.
 There is no cost to attend and the Library provides the book.
 For more information please contact Steven Westfahl at firstname.lastname@example.org or at 620-663-5441 x 139.